 A photojournalist sees some amazing things.
 Through a lens, she can capture governments being overthrown, lives lost and freed at war, cultural mores changing, and even simple everyday moments.
 But those pictures she is taking are completely separate from the life she is living.

-I was thinking of this as we were on our whale watching trip.
+I was thinking of this as we were on our whale watching trip (edited note from 2009 -- read that one too, it's fun).
 I wanted to get some good photos, but you often miss so much when you are looking through the camera lens.
 That happened when we were watching fireworks last year in Washington DC with my inlaws.
 It was amazing.
 Awe-inspiring.
 Breathtaking.
 I wanted to capture it on film.
 Better with flash, or without?
 Let's try night flash.
 Maybe the action setting.
 On and on.
 I ended up getting some fair pictures, but I think I missed out on the experience.